Nagapattinam: History

 There are urn burials in and around the city from the Sangam period indicating some level of human habitation.
-Except the mention in Ptolemy as 'Νίγαμα Μετρόπολις,' there are no direct references to Nagapattinam during the 3rd century BCE to 3rd century CE).
+Except the mention in Ptolemy as 'Νίγαμα Μετρόπολις,' there are no direct references to Nagapattinam during the 3rd century BCE to 3rd century CE.
 The neighbouring port, Kaveripoompattinam (modern day Poompuhar), was the capital of the Chola kingdom of the Sangam Age, referred to widely in Tamil scriptures such as Paṭṭiṉappālai.

+The Soundarajaperumal temple finds a mention in the Brahmanda Purana in the Utharkanda Gyana Yoga section.
+The temple is revered in Nalayira Divya Prabandham, the 5th to 9th century CE Vaishnava canon, by Alvars.
+It is considered one of the important temples visited by Thirumangai Alvar.
+The Alvar has sung praise, imagining himself as a lady and Soundaraja as his lover.
+The temple is classified as a Divya Desam, one of the 108 Vishnu temples that are mentioned in the book.

 The early works of Tevaram by the 7th-century poets Appar and Tirugnanasambandar mention the town had fortified walls, busy road building and a busy port.
 The inscriptions from the Kayarohanswami temple indicate the construction was initiated during the reign of the Pallava king, Narasimha Pallava II (691–729 CE).
 A Buddhist pagoda was built under Chinese influence by the Pallava king and the town was frequented by Buddhist travelers.
-Thirumangai Alvar, the 9th century vaishnavite saint poet, is believed to have stolen the golden Buddha statue to fund the Ranganathaswamy Temple at Srirangam; the authenticity of the theory is questionable.

 In the 11th century CE, Chudamani Vihara, a Buddhist monastery, was built by the Sailendra king of Srivijaya Sri Mara Vijayattungavarman with the patronage of Raja Raja Chola.
 It was named Chudamani or Chulamani Vihara after king Sri Mara's father As per the small Leyden grant this Vihara was called Rajaraja-perumpalli during the time of Kulottunga I. Nagapattinam was the prominent port of Cholas for trade and a conquering gateway to the east.